acmpesuecc/weatherforecast/README.md

 Check out these [Contributing Guidelines](https://github.com/charan2308/weatherforecast/blob/main/CONTRIBUTION.md) to learn more!

 ***
-This repo is for the ACM PESU-ECC Hacknight 4.0 2022.
+This repo is for the ACM PESU-ECC Hacknight 5.0 2023.
 If you require any help or have any queries, contact the maintainer in charge:
+## Authors
 [Charan S Gowda](https://github.com/charan2308)
+## License
+This project is licensed under the MIT License - see the LICENSE file for details.